jianweiCiou/com.17dame.connecttool_android/README.md

     _connectTool.OpenRechargeURL(currencyCode);
 ```
 > [!NOTE]
 > - notifyUrl :  A URL customized by the game developer.
-We will proactively notify this Url after completing the purchase.
-Please bring in get parameters to be verified on the game server side.
+We will send this URL automatically when the purchase is completed.
+Please bring parameters to verified in game server.

 `currencyCode` : Please refer to [Currency Code](#currency-code)

 #### Recharge flow